The best legging and athleisure finds to score on sale this Prime Day — starting at $7

 Shop TODAY is editorially independent.
 Our editors selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
 Items are sold by retailer, not TODAY.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

-It's day one of Prime Day, an event created by Amazon, and if you're anything like us, you're scouring the site for the best deals on tech, beauty and of course, fashion.
-Whether you're looking to update your work-from-home wardrobe or in dire need of some new comfy pants, the retailer has all of your favorite athleisure staples at a fraction of the price, including deals on your favorite black leggings to wear with your go-to yoga top or oversized sweater.
+It's day two of Prime Day, an event created by Amazon, and if you're anything like us, you're scouring the site for the best deals on tech, beauty and of course, fashion.
+Whether you're looking to update your work-from-home wardrobe or in dire need of some new comfy pants, the retailer has all of your favorite athleisure wear at a fraction of the price, including deals on your favorite workout leggings to wear with your go-to yoga top or oversized sweater.

-These closet must-haves are perfect for every season that can be worn all year long, and we found some of the best deals Prime Day has to offer.
+These closet must-haves are perfect for every season and can be worn all year long — and we found some of the best deals Prime Day has to offer.

 To shop this article by category, click on the links below: